Welcome to EstateMate User Guide!

 • General Utilities — Commands for clearing data, exiting the application, and accessing in-app help.

-e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+e.g. in tenant n/NAME, NAME is a parameter which can be used as tenant n/John Doe.

 • Items in square brackets are optional.